rgerd/silk-clouds/README.md

 Rendering a density function in real time using marching cubes without leaving the GPU.

 Made with Rust + WGPU.
-Developed on an M2 Macbook Air, but probably works on any moderately powerful GPU.
+Runs at 60 FPS on an M2 Macbook Air, but probably works on any moderately powerful GPU.

 To try it out, clone the repository and run `cargo run --release` from the root directory.
 Make sure you have [the Rust toolchain](https://www.rust-lang.org/learn/get-started) installed.